rambros3d/CalculateMass-fusion360/README.md

 I got to know about TooTallToby from [TeachingTech's Video](https://youtu.be/vGiJLhZ6gIY) in July 2024.

-This script was used throught this tournament:
+This script was used throughout this tournament:
 - [First round](https://youtu.be/5SBDwwzF7B0?t=4938) RamBros vs Ty - September 20, 2024
 - [Second round](https://youtu.be/WHVznU5a2hA?t=4873) RamBros vs AceSvaba - October 4, 2024
 - [Third round](https://youtu.be/_7c9lpb-9rE?t=6359) RamBros vs Dom - October 18, 2024